gaebar/vietgram-1/README.md

 ![Register page](./screenshots/register-page.png)

 ### Frontend
 The frontend of the application was built using React.js.
-The application was styled using Spectre which was customised using Scss to add a branded style across the application.
+The application was styled using Spectre which was customized using Scss to add a branded style across the application.

 Frontend setup
 * setting up components and pages